RuolinHe/SIDERITE/README.md

 The SIDERITE databse is developed and maintained by [Zhiyuan Li Lab](https://cqb.pku.edu.cn/zyli/) and [Computational Synthetic Biology Group](https://www.bdainformatics.org/) at Peking University, China.

-Please notice: the code for web application is not shared due to the policy of Beijing Addinghome Technology Limited Company.
+Please notice: the code for web application is not shared due to the policy of Beijing Beyond Flux Technology Technology Limited Company.